LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-full-featured-lms-on-raspberry-pi.md

 1. [Download piCorePlayer](https://docs.picoreplayer.org/how-to/download_picoreplayer/) (use the 64-bits variant)
 2. [Burn pCP to the SD card](https://docs.picoreplayer.org/how-to/burn_pcp_onto_a_sd_card/)
 3. Eject the SD card and insert into the Raspberry Pi
-4. Connect the Raspberry Pi with an ethernet cable to your router
+4. Connect the Raspberry Pi with an Ethernet cable to your router
 5. Connect the power adapter to the Raspberry Pi

 Congrats, piCorePlayer is now booting!